September 18, 2020 · Pete DiMaio

 Step #1: Creating a Target-Rich Environment

 Hoteliers who decide to get away from the gatherer strategies of the past, which are becoming less and less effective, and move toward the hunter mindset will do well to learn from our orange-vest and plaid-hat friends.
-They will begin by cultivating their hunting grounds by making sure you have these fundamentals in place.
+They will begin by cultivating their hunting grounds by putting these fundamentals in place.
 Only then, once they have created an environment where potential guests will want to spend time, will they start the actual hunt.
 We won’t go into great detail on creating that environment here, but you can find more by browsing the rest of our hotel marketing news and tips here.

 Before your hunt, answer these questions so you can be sure you’re ready… when you find your trophy guests.